-- Good maintenance of your cabinets
+- Sound maintenance of your cabinets

 - Adhere to the rigid cleaning plan

 Prepare your daily schedule with weekly and monthly daily schedules and thoroughly clear what needs to be done to achieve a clean workplace.
-We recommend moving the luggage once a week and clean the fridge once a month.
+We recommend moving the luggage once a week and cleaning the fridge once a month.
 An annual cleaning session to clean and completely renovate the kitchen environment can be the perfect option.